 Although there are many benefits to NEPs, there are also several downfalls:

 - by giving clean needles to a known IDU, opponents feel NEPs are directly encouraging and promoting the use of drugs

 - NEPs could also portray to the community that illicit drug use is “accepted” as long as a clean needle is used, thus increasing the number of potential IDUs

 - NEP programs lead to increased crime rates and incidences of dirty syringes improperly disposed of in streets and parks.
 These incidences hurt communities, often decreasing property values, harming local businesses, and discouraging the growth of the community.

 There are mixed feelings about NEPs and though the goal of harm reduction is not to get a person off of drugs or alcohol, these programs have led some individuals to seek addiction treatment.
 The non-judgemental approach can make a person feel less guilty and safe enough to ask for help.

 Professional Treatment for Addiction

-If you or a loved one is ready for that help, Evoke Wellness MA will be there for you.
-At Evoke Wellness Massachusetts, our primary goal is to make your treatment experience as comfortable and rewarding as possible.
+If you or a loved one is ready for that help, Evoke Wellness at Cohasset will be there for you.
+At Evoke Wellness at Cohasset, our primary goal is to make your treatment experience as comfortable and rewarding as possible.
 To get started on your journey of recovery and finally move past the vicious, cyclical devastation of active addiction, give us a call today.
 Our goal is to make recovery a thoroughly enjoyable and stress-free experience and pave the way for lifelong, substance-free living.